 - Enrolment questionnaire (forms are not available online - please see the office for this)

 - Proof of address - Power/telephone account or tenancy agreement

 Prior to your child’s fifth birthday your child will be invited to visit the new entrant class to:

 - see the room that the child will be starting school in

 - meet the teacher

-The school visits are held on Friday mornings from 9-11am.
+The school visits are held on Tuesday mornings from 9-11am.
 The child can come in mufti or wear school uniform and we ask that you pack them a healthy snack for morning tea.
-If your child is settled and confident, you may leave your child the last pre-school visit.
-Children participating in a pre-school visit are able to stay for interval as long as their parent stays in the playground with them.
+Parents need to remain on the school property during this time and are welcome to come to the staffroom for tea or coffee.

 All students who live within the home zone described below shall be entitled to enrol at the school.
 To download a map of this area, click here

 - North Road: All of North Road up to the junction with Maraetai Coast Road.